-The snake will adjust so that it is no longer eating a mouse sideways or backwards.
-If it’s still too big, it can spit the prey up.
-But it likely won’t choke because of its special organ, the glottis, which helps it breathe.
-Leave the snake for a while.
-If the mouse is still stuck in the snake’s mouth, consult a vet.
+The snake will adjust the position of the mouse so that it’s no longer eating it sideways or backwards.
+If the mouse is too big, it can spit the prey up.
+It won’t choke because of its special organ, the glottis, which aids the breathing process during a snake’s meal.
+If the prey is stuck in the snake’s mouth for several days, seek veterinary assistance.

 Can Snakes Struggle to Eat Prey?

 If a snake’s prey is too large, it won’t be able to swallow it.
 Obviously, wild corn snakes can’t be too selective about what rodents they eat as they may not get a good opportunity to eat again for days, weeks, or months.